lukedinkler/SecureMe-Windows/README.md

 Looking for the latest release?
 For now, releases are being hosted by GitHub (and I'm open to anyone who would like to contribute), so click here to download the latest & greatest: https://github.com/lukedinkler/SecureMe-Windows/releases
  ###
 Support or Contact: Any problems with the software or simply suggestions for new updates?
 Simply contact Luke at daydreampublic@gmail.com, and we'll be happy to help in any way we can!
+##
+Disclaimer * Authors assume no liability and are not responsible for any misuse or damage caused by this program.